antdke/antdke/README.md

 I’m an entrepreneur and creator.
 I [sold my first business](https://antdke.co/posts/sold) at 21.

-I’ve built [video chat](https://chatparty.co) and [live streaming](https://twitter.com/hinotehq) apps (that have [been featured in multiple publications](https://thehustle.co/04212020-silicon-valley-clubhouse/)).
-I started [a newsletter](https://www.producthunt.com/products/the-product-person) business called “The Product Person” to share insights on product and design that grew to over 5,000 subscribers when I sold it.
+I’ve built [AI](https://dontloseyour.cool), [video chat](https://chatparty.co) and [live streaming](https://twitter.com/hinotehq) apps (that have [been featured in multiple publications](https://thehustle.co/04212020-silicon-valley-clubhouse/)).
+I started [a newsletter](https://www.producthunt.com/products/the-product-person) business called “The Product Person” to share insights on product and design that grew to over 5,000 paying and free subscribers when I sold it.
 It's been read by product teams at companies like Dropbox, Nike, and Figma.

-My day job is as a Product Manager.
-Most recently, I was at [Extra Card](https://extra.app)—a fintech startup backed by a16z.
+My last 2 roles were in Product.
+Most recently, at a16z-backed Series B fintech startup, [Extra Card](https://extra.app).
+Before that, I did product work at a B2B SaaS startup, [Blissfully.com, (Now, Vendr)](https://vendr.com).

 ### 📍 Now:
-- 💻 I'm coding again, check out my latest green dots below!
-(Currently, relearning Rails)
+- 💻 Shipping AI projects at the speed of light, about 1 every 1-2 weeks!
+(Check out all my green dots below).
-- ⚡️ Looking for work!
-Product, Eng, whatever.
-Email me at [anthonydike@nyu.edu](mailto:anthonydike@nyu.edu)
-- 🛠 Brainstorming ideas for my next biz...I'm thinking much bigger this time...

 ### 😊 Fun facts about me: